akash-network/node/_docs/testnet/README.md

 }
 ```
 #### 2. Download the sample deployment file and modify it if desired.
 The sample deployment file specifies a small webapp container running a simple demo site we created.
-[You may download it here](testnet-deployment.yml) and use it as-is or modify it if you wish.
+[You may download it here](testnet-deployment.yml).

-Feel free to modify the deployment file according to our [SDL (Stack Definition Language) documentation](../sdl.md).
+You may use the sample deployment file as-is or modify it for your own needs as desscribed in our [SDL (Stack Definition Language) documentation](../sdl.md).
 A typical modification would be to reference your own image instead of our demo app image.
 Note that you are limited in the amount of testnet resources you may request.
 Please see the [Limitations section](#testnet-limitations).

 #### 3. Create a new deployment
 In this step, you post your deployment, the Akash marketplace matches you with a provider via auction, and your image is deployed.